- Nurture the talent in civil engineers to work as global leaders for development of society.

 - To provide quality education and prepare the nationally competitive civil engineers for a successful career in civil engineering.

-- Education with the strong fundamentals to create the awareness among students for sustainable development.
+- Education with strong fundamentals to create awareness among students for sustainable development.

 - To cultivate globally employable civil engineers.